 Tell your doctor if you have or have had any of the following medical conditions:

 - kidney disease

 - swallowing or digestive problems, such as ulcers

 - dental or jaw-bone problems or are planning to have a course of dental surgery

-- You currently smoke or have been a smoker in the past
+Tell your doctor if you currently smoke or have been a smoker in the past.

 Some medicines are likely to interfere with the absorption of Alendronate Plus D3.
 These include:

 - calcium supplements